-Micha Abeles is a dedicated rheumatologist, currently serving the Meriden area of Connecticut.
+Micha Abeles M.D. is a dedicated rheumatologist currently serving the Meriden area of Connecticut.

 He is a highly experienced medical professional, board certified in both rheumatology and internal medicine for over four decades.
-Throughout his over 40 years of practice, Micha has garnered much recognition and praise, not only his community, but nationwide for his extensive list of research papers and discoveries.
+Throughout his more than 40 years of practice, Micha has garnered much recognition and praise, not only in his community but nationwide for his extensive list of groundbreaking research papers and discoveries.

-Micha’s skills and discoveries are undoubtedly unparalleled.
+Micha Abeles’ skills and discoveries are undoubtedly unparalleled.
 His unprecedented work as a medical professional has been rightfully acknowledged nationwide.
-He has been voted Top Doctor in Connecticut for over two decades now, in addition to being listed as Best Doctor and Castle Connolly top doctor for several years.
-Today, Micha Abeles practices both rheumatology and internal medicine at his private practice in Meriden, Connecticut.
-In his spare time, you can often find Micha reading the latest news about arthritis, lupus, and the healthcare system.
+He has been voted Top Doctor in Connecticut for over two decades now, in addition to being listed as Best Doctor and Castle Connolly Top Doctor, a highly regarded medica source for consumers, for several years.

 Today, Micha Abeles M.D. practices both rheumatology and internal medicine with his son at his private practice in Meriden, Connecticut.
 In his spare time, you can often find Micha reading the latest news about arthritis, lupus, and the healthcare system in news sources such as MedPage Today, Medscape, and Dr. Jack Cush’s RheumNow e-newsletter.
 He also belongs to the American College of Rheumatology, which is a professional organization that represents rheumatologists and rheumatology health professionals around the world and sits on the Connecticut Rheumatology Association Board of Directors.